NiniWang/Ultra-conserved-elements-identification/README.md

 ##### 5.3 The elements which are 100% identical with at least one branch and with at least 80% identity across all branches, were defined as final UCEs longer than 200bp.

+ The final UCEs are obtained by filtering according to the different branches of the phylogenetic tree using the identity matrix file.

+**Reference:**

+GC-biased gene conversion drives accelerated evolution of ultra-conserved elements in mammalian and avian genomes (unpublished, 2022)